varnish/Varnish-Book/varnish_book.rst

       Whether the server honors these headers will depend on both the server in question and the specific header.

-      The following is an example of a HTTP request using the `POST` method, which includes a request body::
+      The following is an example of an HTTP request using the `POST` method, which includes a request body::

 	POST /accounts/ServiceLoginAuth HTTP/1.1